ShoamIv/MLEmails/README.md

 1. **Clone the repository** and navigate into the project folder.
 2. **Download the dataset** from [this link](https://drive.google.com/file/d/1EFNkUdb5xn3rF1gaxctTjpUybhtUYt07/view?usp=sharing) and place it in the main project folder.

    The folder structure should look like this:

+   MLEmails/
+   ├── Figure/
+   ├── BertEmbedding.py
+   ├── Create_Word2Vec.py
+   ├── DataProcessing.py
+   ├── emails.csv # Place the downloaded file here

 ## Dataset & Preprocessing